MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/overview-microsoft-search.md

 **Windows**: Files and people.

 **The Office 365 home page and Word, Excel, and PowerPoint start pages**: Apps, files, folders, people, organization charts, SharePoint sites, site pages, lists and list items.
 If defined, answers to common questions, bookmarks that lead to authoritative information, map locations, and tools.
 The same file types can be found here as in SharePoint.

+## Requirements
+Your organization must have an Office 365 tenant with one of the following subscriptions:
+- Business Essentials
+- Business Premium
+- Office 365 F1
+- Office 365 E1/E2/E3/E5
+- Microsoft 365 Business
+- Microsoft 365 Enterprise F1/E3/E5
+- Microsoft 365 Education for Faculty A3/A5
+- Office 365 Education for Faculty A1/A1 Plus/A3/A5
+- Office 365 Education for Faculty E1/E3
+- Office 365 for Non-Profits NPBE/NPBP/NPE1/NPE3/NPE5

+Your tenant must have:
+- Azure Active Directory
+- SharePoint Online
+- Exchange Online

+Only users with active accounts can use Microsoft Search, and they must be **signed in**.

 ## Tailoring Microsoft Search to your organization?
 You administer Microsoft Search from the Microsoft Search Admin Center for all apps that have the Microsoft Search box.